aws-samples/fedramp-integrated-inventory-workbook/README.md

 ### Items In Scope
 * Gather inventory information from AWS Config and deliver to S3

-### Items In Out-of-Scope / Possible Next Steps
+### Items Out-of-Scope / Possible Next Steps
 * Errors while retrieving inventory from AWS accounts are logged as errors but processing continues.
 Raising a CloudWatch event for these errors so that alerts can be created could be a next step.
-* Account list is provided via an Environment Variable, until AWS Organizations is implemented, it would be ideal to have a centralized store where this list is maintained.
+* Account list is provided via an Environment Variable, using either AWS Organizations to gather the list of member accounts or using a centralized store where this list is maintained could be a next step.
 * Publishing metrics is out of scope
 * Software/Container inventory is out of scope
 * Use of structured logging is out of scope
 * Access to the report is out of scope.
 This project merely drops the file in S3
 * Code Coverage, and CI/CD pipeline are out of scope
+* Using [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) is out of scope

 ### Conceptual Design
 ![Conceptual Design](./docs/ConceptualDesign.png)